triopium/vim-buffer/README.md

 # vim-buffer
-* Various functions library which deals with buffers.
+* Library of various functions which deal with buffers.
 # Dependency
 * none
 # Testting